skeeto/skeeto.github.com/_posts/2023-02-11-My-review-of-the-C-standard-library.markdown

 implementations have been expressing these loads and stores using intrinsics, functions, or macros rather than through types.

-However, I don't think the atomic functions require `_Atomic`-qualified arguments (right?), so it would seem to let me have my cake and eat it, too.
-Except one major implementation (MSVC) still doesn't support them.
+The `_Atomic` qualifier provides access to the most basic and most strict atomic operations without libc.
+That is, it's implemented purely in the compiler.
+However, everything outside that involves libc, and potentially even requires linking a special atomics library.

+Even more, one major implementation (MSVC) still doesn't support C11 atomics.
 Anywhere I care about using C atomics, I can already use the [richer set of GCC built-ins][gcc], which Clang also supports.
 If I'm writing code intended for Windows, I'll use the [interlocked macros][il], which work [across all the compilers][w] for that platform.

 ### stdio